 The worst part of Disney vacations is how everything has to be so over planned!!!!
 I miss spontaneity!
 Yes, I know, you can still wait till the day of, but the opportunity to do any of the “big things” is gone at that point.
 In order to do the favs, you have to know what you want to do that day months ahead of time.
 Just really dislike how everything must be so heavily prescheduled.
 Dulls the magic just a bit.

-Inside the Magic follower Shelley S. also explained how she isn’t a fan of the new Park Pass system, but that is probably because she loves to plan things in advance:
+Inside the Magic follower, Shelley S. also explained how she isn’t a fan of the new Park Pass system, but that is probably because she loves to plan things:

 Not really thrilled with the new park system.
 But then I am a planner.